-Regularly ‘feed’ the cake by spooning and spreading on more alcohol/orange juice every week or 2 until December, when ready to decorate it.
-This is an important stage to keep infusing the cake and combined with the alcohol and sugar in the fruit, the cake is preserved.
+Regularly ‘feed’ the cake by spooning and spreading on more alcohol every week or 2 until December, when ready to decorate it.
+This is an important stage to keep infusing the cake and combined with the alcohol and sugar in the fruit, the cake is preserved for a long time.
 Just keep away from heat and light, no need for placing in the fridge.

-So over the following weeks I will post part 3, to remind you about the ‘feeding’ of the cake.
+In the Bake Off group, I will post part 3- Feeding The Cake, to remind you about the ‘feeding’.

-But to help you I have included a table below with how much of the Christmas Cake recipe is needed for a range of smaller tin sizes, as well as how many you can make out of one batch of batter.
-This batter is ok to make and store in the fridge while some are baking, if you don’t have enough tins.
+**Top Tip – This batter is fine to prepare and store in the fridge while some are baking, if you don’t have enough tins.
 Alternatively, you can reduce the recipe down using my table below.
 Just simply use a calculator/phone calculator to multiply the ingredient quantity by the number listed in the tables below.

 LINING & COVERING SMALLER TINS FOR CHRISTMAS CAKES

-I also used some Christmas Cake batter in ramekins.
-These were good too.
-See Photos 16 & 17 above.
+Christmas Cake batter in ramekins is good too.
+See Photo 15 above.
 All the dimensions of the tins, etc used are given below in the table.
 As well as the oven timings and quantity of batter needed.

-Ok so in case, anyone is not sure on what these figures mean, he’s an example.
-Say you want to use the 2lb loaf tin (as in Photo 14 above), where the table instructs to “..multiply by 0.65”.
+Here is an example of using the tables above.
+Say you want to use the 2lb loaf tin, where the table instructs to “..multiply by 0.65”.
 This just means, multiply every ingredient amount by 0.65.
 Example being 226g x 0.65 = 147g (ie. 147g flour).
-For how to do with cups and tsp, see my Recipe Reduction Calculator where I explained it more in-depth, how to calculate these, other examples and also a quick video.
+For how to do with cups and tsp, see my Recipe Reduction Calculator where I explained more in-depth, how to calculate these, other examples and also a quick video.

 2020 BAKE-TOGETHER EXAMPLES